-The use of social media within teams has quickly become the new norm for workplaces, whether you’re working in tech, finance, recruiting or practically any industry across the board.
-Boasting improvements in productivity, collaboration and employee engagement, companies have jumped on board to implement enterprise social media networks like Jabber, Slack, Google Drive, Workplace by Facebook and Chatter throughout their teams.
-But while groups and chats may speed up employee recognition, knowledge sharing and daily decision making, internal communications also bring along a number of risks in compliance and litigation that can be easily overlooked.
+But while groups and chats may speed up employee recognition, knowledge sharing, and daily decision making, internal communications also bring along a number of risks in compliance and litigation that can be easily overlooked.

 Here are a few risks to keep in mind before rolling out enterprise collaboration tools in your workplace, as well as some helpful advice for how to mitigate the issues that may arise with each problem.

 1) Sharing of personal information

 Information can flow a lot more freely in group chats and private conversations, and with a more informal tone, security processes are often overlooked.
-An employee communicating a change of social security number, address, or private health concern with HR risks having that information stored within the platform, easily accessed in the case of a data breach, this could be easily accessed.
+An employee communicating a change of social security number, address, or private health concern with HR risks having that information stored within the platform.
+In the unfortunate case of a data breach, this could be easily accessed.

 Recognizing the abundance of personal information online, new regulations like the GDPR are coming into play to protect the personal information of customers, clients and employees.
 Organizations can now face significant fines according to the law if they fail to put systems in place to protect personal data.